Kristina01111000/Drws_site/README.md

 7/31
-Listen to and score the leading our own way podcast Check that stripe still works
-Finish the health history form, add stripe to it Thumbs up his podcast host
+Listen to and score the leading our own way podcast Thumbs up his podcast host
-Email peepso to see if they can add a column sort for registration date, have PMP, but we have a free site so we don’t use them b/c they make signing up too long
-Add a black box around image in https://growingholistically.com/self-renewal-system/ try putting it in two columns, same style as yoga page
 Make podcast page after https://fourelementdoctor.com/dr-w-on-podcasts/ Add podcast page to syracuse natural healing, add to side bar, under directions page, watch dr. W on podcasts here, add a link to DrWalsdorf.com, want to learn more about Dr W and his mission check out drwalsdorf.com